 Many problems that can often occur within a remote company are due to poor communication.
-You need to be an over-communicator to ensure that your entire team knows what you are doing on projects.
+It would help if you were an over-communicator to ensure that your entire team knows what you are doing on projects.

-Communication is vital because you are likely to work with a team spread across many different time zones.
+Communication is vital because you will likely work with a team across many different time zones.
 Rather than saying you’re an excellent communicator, give an example that the hirer can relate to when identifying your achievements in previous employment.

 2. Remote tools skills

 An employer will want to see you include tools and software you will use as an employee working for a remote company in your resume.
 Being proficient in using Slack, Zoom, Jira, Github, Asana, and related tools and including that on your resume will help your application.

 Make sure you check the job listing and look for tools and software in which they want people to have experience.

 If there are any that you’ve not used, try and sign up for a free trial and spend an hour becoming familiar with them.

 The role will also have specific software, so customer support might require you to be experienced in using Zendesk, Freshdesk, and Live Agent.
 A project manager might need experience in Teamwork or Notion.

 Make sure you include remote work tools on your resume.

 A pretty apparent must-have skill is being able to work on your own initiative since you will be working from home.